jaslynmiura/eaton-palisades-fires-analysis/README.md

-# Visualizing Fire Scars Through False Color
+# Visualizing Fire Scars Through False Color (EDS 220, Homework 4)

 ## About

-This repository contains materials for an analysis of the effect of the Eaton and Palisades fires in California (January 2025), using false-color imagery to visualize the fire scars.
+This repository contains materials for Homework 4 of the course EDS 220 - Working with Environmental Datasets.
+The material is used to conduct an analysis of the effect of the Eaton and Palisades fires in California (January 2025), using false-color imagery to visualize the fire scars.

 ## File Structure